curv3d/curv/docs/Shape_Atlas.rst

 Voxel Arrays
 ------------
-A "regularly sampled signed distance field" (RSDF) is a voxel array containing signed distance values.
+A voxel array containing signed distance values is an alternate representation of an SDF.
-Interpolation (using GPU hardware) is used to compute the distance value at a point.
+Interpolation (using GPU texture hardware) is used to compute the distance value at a point.
-It's just a different representation of a signed distance field.
 All of the Curv shape operations will work on this representation.

 Benefits:

 * Uniformly fast evaluation on a GPU.
-* An F-Rep SDF that is too expensive to evaluate during interactive previewing can be converted to a voxel array.
+* An F-Rep SDF that is too expensive to evaluate during interactive previewing can be sped up by conversion to a voxel array.
 * Easy and fast to convert a mesh file to a voxel array.
 * There are useful shape operators that require a voxel array, not an F-Rep SDF.
   Eg, "Level Set Surface Editing Operators", http://www.museth.org/Ken/Publications_files/Museth-etal_SIG02.pdf